anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/d-reference-pattern.md

 Prevents over-privileged single agents

-D.2 Reference Architecture: Secure MCP Tool Gateway
+D.2 Reference Pattern: Secure MCP Tool Gateway

 A pattern for exposing enterprise tools through a mediated, risk-aware gateway instead of directly to the LLM.